-Vegan Meatball Recipe, made from French lentils, quinoa, lots of mushrooms, garden veggies and a kick of Chipotle seasoning, is for everyone!
+Vegan Meatball Recipe, made from French lentils, quinoa, lots of mushrooms, garden veggies, nuts and a kick of Chipotle seasoning, is for everyone!

 WHAT IS A VEGAN MEATBALL